MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-lite2-on-azure-content.md

 In this example scenario, SWIFT Alliance Lite2 is deployed into two Azure subscriptions.
 The two-subscription design separates resources based on the primary responsibility for each resource:

-- SWIFT customers are primarily responsible for supplying the resources for the SIL in one Azure subscription.
+- You're primarily responsible for supplying the resources for the Alliance Lite2 AutoClient in one Azure subscription.

 - In a second Azure subscription, SWIFT provides the virtual firewall, Juniper vSRX.
 This component is part of the solution for managed connectivity of Alliance Connect Virtual.

 In this context, SWIFT configures the Juniper vSRX and establishes the VPN tunnel from the Juniper vSRX to SWIFT.
-Customers have no access or visibility into the Juniper vSRX configuration or operation, but customers do have visibility and operational responsibility for the underlying Azure infrastructure resources.
-High availability is enabled because the vSRX components depicted in the preceding diagram are deployed redundantly in two Azure availability zones.
-Additionally, HA-VM 1 and HA-VM 2 monitor and maintain the route tables to provide higher resiliency and improve the availability of the solution.

-The connection between SWIFTNet and these customer-specific networking components can use the dedicated Azure ExpressRoute or the internet.
+The connection between SWIFTNet and these customer-specific networking components can use the dedicated Azure ExpressRoute connection or the internet.
 For information about SWIFT connectivity options, see [Two-subscription design](#two-subscription-design) in this article.

 The two-subscription design separates the resources based on who's responsible for them.
 For more information, see [Two-subscription design](#two-subscription-design) and [Operational excellence](#operational-excellence) in this article.